 The Legacy

-The Berlin Blockade and Airlift had a profound impact on the Cold War.
-It solidified the division between East and West Germany, laying the groundwork for the construction of the Berlin Wall in 1961.
+Discussion need made about how the Berlin Blockade and Airlift changed the course of the Cold War.
+From the given sources, it made further division between East and West Germany and created a basis for the construction of the Berlin Wall in 1961.